willwood/Blank-RapidWeaver-Theme/README.md

-# Blank
+# Blank RapidWeaver Theme

 ## Introduction
-This is a third-party theme for [RapidWeaver](https://www.realmacsoftware.com/rapidweaver/).
+This is a third-party theme for [RapidWeaver](https://www.realmacsoftware.com/rapidweaver/) on Mac OS.
 Blank is intended for either creating quick test pages, a foundation for building custom RapidWeaver themes, or as the perfect blank canvas for using your own stacks and markup to create a more complete page design.
 Blank has many possibilities.
 Arguably one of the most popular third-party themes ever released for RapidWeaver.

 Blank comprises of a bare-minimum of HTML markup, like your `DOCTYPE`, `head`, `body` and a `main` content container.
 It purposefully foregoes anything extra like banners, logos, titles, slogans, navigation, sidebars or footers (these are components you would need to add yourself if you want them).